Search

 Configuration space projections of the inner, middle and outer periodic orbits for $E=5$ and a combination of $a=1,3$ and $m=m_H,4$.
 Note that for $m=4$, $\Gamma^o$ lies far outside the field of view.
 Critical points of the potential as introduced previously are also indicated.

-The family of outer periodic orbits $\Gamma^o$ is proven (missing reference) to exist due to a centrifugal barrier for a class of systems including the one considered here.
+The family of outer periodic orbits Γo is proven (missing reference) to exist due to a centrifugal barrier for a class of systems including the one considered here.
 It was also shown that the orbits in this family are unstable.
-States of the system beyond the outer orbits correspond to dissociated states CH$_3^++$H. Orbits of this family are therefore the outer boundary of the roaming region [16].
-We prefer to use the more general term interaction region as the phase space structures responsible for roaming and isomerisation among trajectories that leave the well, also arbitrate whether incoming trajectories originating at $r=\infty$ react (reach the well) or not.
+States of the system beyond the outer orbits correspond to dissociated states CH+3+H. Orbits of this family are therefore the outer boundary of the roaming region [16].
+We prefer to use the more general term interaction region as the phase space structures responsible for roaming and isomerisation among trajectories that leave the well, also arbitrate whether incoming trajectories originating at r= react (reach the well) or not.
 In the context of transition state theory, this region is sometimes also called the collision complex.

-The definition of roaming as introduced in Ref. requires us to construct a dividing surface in phase space based on the configuration space projection of $\Gamma^a$.
-We shall denote the dividing surface associated with $\Gamma^a$ as DS$^a$.
-For a given energy $E$, DS$^a$ consists of all points $(r,\theta,p_r, p_\theta)$ on the energy surface $H_m(r,\theta,p_r, p_\theta)=E$, such that $(r,\theta)$ is a point on the configuration space projection of $\Gamma^a$.
+The definition of roaming as introduced in Ref. requires us to construct a dividing surface in phase space based on the configuration space projection of Γa.
+We shall denote the dividing surface associated with Γa as DSa.
+For a given energy E, DSa consists of all points (r,θ,pr,pθ) on the energy surface Hm(r,θ,pr,pθ)=E, such that (r,θ) is a point on the configuration space projection of Γa.

-Indeed one can see that for every point $(r_{\Gamma^a},\theta_{\Gamma^a})$ on the configuration space projection of $\Gamma^a$, the corresponding phase space structure is a circle implicitly defined by (Equation \eqref{eq:Hamm}) as $$E-U(r_{\Gamma^a},\theta_{\Gamma^a}) = \frac{1}{2 \mu_m} p_r^2 + \frac{1}{2}p_\theta^2 \left(\frac{1}{I} + \frac{1}{\mu_m r^2}\right).$$
+Indeed one can see that for every point (rΓa,θΓa) on the configuration space projection of Γa, the corresponding phase space structure is a circle implicitly defined by (Equation (5)) as EU(rΓa,θΓa)=12μmp2r+12p2θ(1I+1μmr2).

-A trajectory is considered a roaming trajectory if it originates in the potential well and crosses DS$^a$ at least three times before dissociating.
-If a trajectory crosses DS$^a$ an even number of times and enters either one of the potential wells, it is an isomerisation trajectory.
+A trajectory is considered a roaming trajectory if it originates in the potential well and crosses DSa at least three times before dissociating.
+If a trajectory crosses DSa an even number of times and enters either one of the potential wells, it is an isomerisation trajectory.

-DS$^a$ and DS$^o$ are tori, but they too can be divided into two parts of unidirectional flux.
-This can be easily seen on DS$^o$, but a similar argument applies to DS$^a$.
-Since $\Gamma^o$ has a constant radius and $p_r=0$, the two orbits are characterised by $p_\theta^2$ being maximal for the given energy along the orbit.
-Any trajectory crossing DS$^o$ must therefore have $p_r\neq0$.
-All trajectories with $p_r>0$ cross the outward annulus of DS$^o$ bounded by the two orbits $\Gamma^o$, while all with $p_r<0$ cross the inward annulus and enter the interaction region.
+DSa and DSo are tori, but they too can be divided into two parts of unidirectional flux.
+This can be easily seen on DSo, but a similar argument applies to DSa.
+Since Γo has a constant radius and pr=0, the two orbits are characterised by p2θ being maximal for the given energy along the orbit.
+Any trajectory crossing DSo must therefore have pr0.
+All trajectories with pr>0 cross the outward annulus of DSo bounded by the two orbits Γo, while all with pr<0 cross the inward annulus and enter the interaction region.

 Implications for Reaction Dynamics

 We can formulate dissociation as a problem of transport of trajectories between dividing surfaces in the following manner.
-By definition, trajectories that leave the well must cross the outward hemisphere of DS$^i$.
-Trajectories that leave the interaction region (dissociate), cross the outward annulus of DS$^o$.
-Dissociation is therefore a question of how trajectories from the outward hemisphere of DS$^i$ reach the outward annulus of DS$^o$.
+By definition, trajectories that leave the well must cross the outward hemisphere of DSi.
+Trajectories that leave the interaction region (dissociate), cross the outward annulus of DSo.
+Dissociation is therefore a question of how trajectories from the outward hemisphere of DSi reach the outward annulus of DSo.

-In the process of being transported from DS$^i$ to DS$^o$, dissociating trajectories originating must cross the outward annulus of DS$^a$.
-Roaming trajectories cross the torus DS$^a$ at least three times, first the outward annulus and then alternately the inward and the outward annulus.
-It should be noted that trajectories originating in either of the wells have to cross the outward annulus of DS$^a$ before they can reach its inward annulus.
-Similarly trajectories going from the inward annulus of DS$^a$ to the outward annulus of DS$^o$ must cross the outward annulus of DS$^a$.
-Therefore trajectories that originate in the well and cross the inward annulus of DS$^a$ before dissociating are roaming trajectories.
+In the process of being transported from DSi to DSo, dissociating trajectories originating must cross the outward annulus of DSa.
+Roaming trajectories cross the torus DSa at least three times, first the outward annulus and then alternately the inward and the outward annulus.
+It should be noted that trajectories originating in either of the wells have to cross the outward annulus of DSa before they can reach its inward annulus.
+Similarly trajectories going from the inward annulus of DSa to the outward annulus of DSo must cross the outward annulus of DSa.
+Therefore trajectories that originate in the well and cross the inward annulus of DSa before dissociating are roaming trajectories.

 The role of phase space structures in reaction dynamics has been explained on many occasions [7], [8], [9].
-Dividing surfaces as defined above can be shown to be the surfaces of minimal flux [9] and therefore sit in the narrowest part of the bottleneck, be it a sphere such as DS$^i$ or a torus such as DS$^a$ and DS$^o$.
+Dividing surfaces as defined above can be shown to be the surfaces of minimal flux [9] and therefore sit in the narrowest part of the bottleneck, be it a sphere such as DSi or a torus such as DSa and DSo.
 Structures that convey trajectories across such a bottleneck were identified to be stable and unstable invariant manifolds of the unstable periodic orbit.
 These invariant manifolds have a cylindrical structure and form a barrier between trajectories that are lead through the bottleneck (inside) and those are not (outside).

-For any fixed energy, $\Gamma^i$ is a (topological) circle with its center, due to symmetry of the system, on the ray $\theta=0$, $p_r=p_\theta=0$.
-This property is passed on to all four branches of $W_{\Gamma^i}$, these too are always centered at/symmetric with respect to $\theta=0$, $p_r=p_\theta=0$, no matter how heavily they are deformed by the flow which is smooth.
+For any fixed energy, Γi is a (topological) circle with its center, due to symmetry of the system, on the ray θ=0, pr=pθ=0.
+This property is passed on to all four branches of WΓi, these too are always centered at/symmetric with respect to θ=0, pr=pθ=0, no matter how heavily they are deformed by the flow which is smooth.

-In contrast, $W_{\Gamma^a}$ and $W_{\Gamma^o}$ are centered at $r=0$, just like the corresponding orbits $\Gamma^a$ and $\Gamma^o$.
+In contrast, WΓa and WΓo are centered at r=0, just like the corresponding orbits Γa and Γo.
 This property is independent of energy.

 All of this is a consequence of the local energy surface geometry that is not uniform throughout the energy surface and can be observed as qualitatively different forms of dynamics - vibration and rotation.